-Braulio Carrillo National Park in Heredia, Costa Rica
+Visiting Braulio Carrillo National Park

-Braulio Carrillo National Park, named after the third president of Costa Rica.
-He was active in the conservation movement and helped develop Costa Rica into a coffee production powerhouse.
+Braulio Carrillo National Park is names after the third president of Costa Rica, who was active in the conservation movement and helped develop Costa Rica into a coffee production powerhouse.
 Indeed, Braulio Carrillo National Park is a testament to amalgamating environmental concerns with the growth of tourism and the need for modern transportation.

 Braulio Carrillo is close and easy to get to from San Jose.
 The Guapiles highway, the Zurqui, runs right through the park.
 Many tourists stop by the park on their way to Puerto Viejo in order to hike the trails or glide through the natural flora and fauna in an aerial tram.
 Keep your eye out for sloths, howler monkeys and white faced capuchin monkeys!